Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 These amounts can go up if you’re 65 years of age or older or if you are legally blind by the end of the tax year.

-Keep in mind that if you’re claimed as a dependent on someone else’s tax return, the standard deductions work a little differently for you.
-In 2022, standard deductions for dependents were set at $1,150 or your total earned income plus $400, whichever was greater.
+Keep in mind that if you’re claimed as a dependent on someone else’s tax return, the standard deduction works a little differently for you.
+In 2024, standard deductions for dependents are set at $1,300 or your total earned income plus $450, whichever is greater.

 Itemized tax deductions

-The vast majority of taxpayers take the standard deduction, which lowers your taxable income by a preset amount.
-But for some, itemized deductions can decrease your taxable income to a much larger degree — potentially even putting you in a lower tax bracket for the year.
+These days, the vast majority of taxpayers take the standard deduction, which lowers your taxable income by a predetermined amount.
+But for some, itemized deductions can decrease your taxable income to a much larger degree, potentially even putting you in a lower tax bracket for the year.

 A common example of itemized deductions are charitable donations to nonprofit organizations and business expenses incurred by self-employed individuals.
 Those who work for an employer may also deduct certain business expenses depending on the nature of their work.